Misterblue/misterblue.github.io/virtualworlds/herbal3d/index.md

 and added to by the Internet community at large rather than just by the implementers of one company.

 This project is intended to be secure.
-Secure the fact that it's designed with security from the beginning rather than having security added later.
+Secure in the fact that it's designed with security from the beginning rather than having security added later.
-This means passing around authentication, continually checking for access level, and otherwise enforcing access identity and use each controls at all levels.
+This means passing around authentication, continually checking for access level, and otherwise enforcing access identity and useage controls at all levels.

 The system is to use the latest Internet technologies for scalability.
 This means things like containers, multiple processors, the APIs,